outlandi-co/reading-notes/code-301/code-301-class-01.md

 6. **Independence**: Components should ideally be independent of each other, allowing for easier maintenance, testing, and upgrades without affecting other parts of the system.

-### 3. What are the advantages of using component-based architecture?
+### 3.What are the advantages of using component-based architecture?

 The advantages of using a component-based architecture include: